IBM/Dromedary/README.md

 - [ ] Add the requirements.txt for the training pipeline.
 - [ ] Add the evaluation code for TruthfulQA and HHH Eval.
 - [ ] Release Dromedary delta weights at Huggingface model hub.
+- [ ] Add support for streaming inference for chatbot demo.
 - [ ] Fix the Huggingface datasets/accelerate bug of fine-tuning in distributed setting.

 ### Citation